justmobilize/docs/src/content/guide/how-to-build-a-product/firmware.md

 ### Uploading firmware

-Back on the firmware page, click on the **Upload** button in the top-right corner of the page.
+Back on the firmware page of the Dashboard, click on the **Upload** button in the top-right corner of the page.
 This will launch the upload firmware modal:

 ![Upload firmware](/assets/images/upload-firmware.png)